How To Hide Your Phone Number With Anonymous Calls or Text Apps

 Conversely, there are also cons to hiding your number when you send text messages.
 The obvious downside is that someone may not be able to reach you when they need to, which is especially important if you are engaged in a business deal.

 Another downside is that you’ll possibly be unable to build rapport with someone.
-Sending anonymous texts can be a red flag for people, making them believe you are not being fully transparent.
+Sending anonymous texts can be a red flag to others, leading them to believe you are not being fully transparent.
 This disconnect can make it harder for people to trust you enough to build a relationship or business connection with you.

 We’ll show you how to send anonymous texts by using email, burner apps, and a website.